 The Little School Museum has a long history.
 Its life was started as the first schoolhouse built in Chatsworth Township and the village.
 It was built in 1858 on two lots that were donated by William Osborn, specifically for the purpose of a school.
 The location was on what is now Ash Street, on the north side, between what is now Fourth and Fifth Streets.

 Before that school was held in one room , on the second floor, of the McGulliver Store, where the west end of the Moore Hardware Store is (as of 2008), according to L.J.
 Haberkorn.

-Classes were also held in a two-story house west of what was the Culkin Funeral Home in 1991 ,according to Mrs. Stoutemyer.
+Classes were also held in a two-story house west of what was the Culkin Funeral Home ,according to Mrs. Stoutemyer.
 When the classes started over-flowing, the new little school was built.

 After the new large wooden school was built in 1870, the little school was moved one mile east of town, and became known as the "Beet School", being attended mostly by the children of the workers of the beet factory, but also by others who lived in the area.
 According to L.J.
 Haberkorn, it was still in use yet in 1942.